By Kara-Leah Grant

 However, as one yoga teacher once told me, psych units are full of people who’ve had spiritual experiences (often mixed with drugs) that have blown their circuits.

-So if you suspect something is going on, here’s what I would suggest you do, in order of importance:
+So if you suspect something is going on, here’s are my suggestions on what to do if you’ve had a Kundalini Awakening, in order of importance:

 1. Seek professional help